Top Tips for Visiting Santa’s Wonderland at Wayville 2023

 They honestly loved everything that it’s hard to choose our stand-out highlights.
 Tobogganing was probably their favourite activity of the day, along with riding the reindeer, the rollercoaster, the dodgem cars, seeing Santa and having fun posing at the numerous selfie stops.

 Most of the activities, rides, and entertainment are included in your ticket with unlimited access.
 The only things you need to pay extra for will be if you choose to have a go at the carnival games, want to buy food or drinks (you’re also welcome to bring your own food and drinks), want to buy a showbag or any of the available merchandise, or if you want a photo with Santa.
+There is also an added cost for face painting and decorating gingerbread.

 Here’s what’s included in your ticket: